sachagd/YoutubeDownloader/README.md

 # YouTubeDownloader

+Currently broken as of July 9 2024 because of some update in youtube code.
+I'm waiting for a pytube update (15.0.0 is the current one).

 **YouTubeDownloader** is a Firefox extension that allows you to download YouTube videos and playlist in mp3 and mp4 format.
 It also allows you to select specific parts of a video and choose a resolution for mp4 files.

 ## Prerequisites